Don Shave's Ancestral Family Tree

 Birthabout 1920Gloria Monfils was born about 1920.

-Deathafter 1941She died The cause of her death (at the age of 21) in the year of 1941 is not known after 1941 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1941She died The cause of her death (at the age of 21) in the year of 1941 is not known after 1941 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent

 Person SourceGloria Monfils had person sources.1